 The Czech Republic is located in the heart of Central Europe.
 The official language is Czech and the Czech koruna is used as currency.
 After a long history of political turmoil, what was known as Czechoslovakia split into the Czech Republic and Slovakia in 1993.

 Since then, the country has gone through successful economic reforms.
 Just within the last decade, the Czech Republic has experienced an increase in tourism, job opportunity, and growth.

 In 1999, the Czech Republic joined the European Union and has been a part of the Schengen Zone since 2007.
 Tourists are able to visit the Czech Republic without hard borders between it and the Schengen countries.

 Who needs ETIAS to travel to the Czech Republic?

 The ETIAS Czech Republic screens all applicants who wish to enter the Czech Republic itself or another Schengen country.
 Once applicants are deemed non-threatening, they are able to travel within the Schengen Zone for up to 90 days.

 The ETIAS allows people to visit the countries found within the Schengen Zone for tourist, business, medical, and transit reasons.
 At present, there are over 60 countries that are required to apply for an ETIAS if they wish to travel to Europe.

-Passport and Document Requirements for the Czech Republic
+Passport and document requirements for the Czech republic

-- Brief medical history
+- The passenger’s brief medical history

 - Education and work experience